-In the beginning of the movie you see a worker on a steel part.
-Due to the camera angle it is clear he is working on top of the (not yet erected) Empire State Building.
-Camera is directing NE over Chrysler Building and Queens Bridge.
-Empire State was opened in 1931.
+(At around one minute) In the beginning of the movie you see a worker on a steel part.
+Due to the camera angle, he appears to be working on top of the (not yet erected) Empire State Building.
+The camera is facing northeast over the Chrysler Building and Queens Bridge.
+The Empire State Building was opened in 1931.

 Peter Jackson likes to shoot animatics in pre-viz for most of his big action sequences.
 Before the film started shooting, he screened the animatic for his cast and crew, most of whom were in tears at the end of this screening.

-When the thuggish Studio Executive refuses to continue financing Denham's film, he says, "It's not the principle of the thing; it's the money!"
+(At around seven minutes) When the thuggish Studio Executive refuses to continue financing Denham's film, he says, "It's not the principle of the thing; it's the money!"
 This is a saying attributed to legendary showbiz mom Rose Hovick, mother of Gypsy Rose Lee and June Havoc (who is given a Thank You in the credits).

-The makeup artists initially tried old-age stipple (applications of liquid latex to create natural wrinkles in skin with little to no prosthetics) on Vicky Haughton, but her skin was simply too good and healthy to wrinkle, so they went with prosthetics instead.
+The make-up artists initially tried old-age stipple (applications of liquid latex to create natural wrinkles in skin with little to no prosthetics) on Vicky Haughton, but her skin was simply too good and healthy to wrinkle, so they went with prosthetics instead.

-Almost all of the exterior shots of New York City fail to depict the Chrysler building, which is very close to the Empire State Building and at 1,046 feet ought to nearly rival the great ape's last stand in height.
+Almost all of the exterior shots of New York City, fail to depict the Chrysler building, which is very close to the Empire State Building, and at 1,046 feet, ought to nearly rival the great ape's last stand in height.

-Merian C. Cooper and Ernest B. Schoedsack, the producer and director of the 1933 version, planned on creating a single shot of Kong falling into the distance from the top of the Empire State Building.
-Unfortunately, technology at the time didn't allow for this shot and it looked unrealistic.
+At around two hours and fifty-five minutes) Merian C. Cooper and Ernest B. Schoedsack, the producer and director of the 1933 version, planned on creating a single shot of Kong falling into the distance from the top of the Empire State Building.
+Unfortunately, technology at the time didn't allow for this shot, and it looked unrealistic.
 The idea was scrapped.
-Peter Jackson paid homage to Cooper's original idea by creating this shot at the end in his honor.
+Peter Jackson paid homage to Cooper's original idea, by creating this shot at the end, in his honor.

-Fay Wray was in negotiations to appear in the film before she died.
+At around twelve minutes) Fay Wray was in negotiations to appear in the film before she died.
 Peter Jackson wanted her to deliver the legendary last line: "Oh no, it wasn't the airplanes.
 It was beauty killed the beast."
 Instead, Jack Black's character now makes a reference to her as he is searching for a leading actress for his film, suggesting a "Fay" as a possible candidate.
-Colin Hanks's character responds by saying, "She's already filming something for RKO," which in reality was the original King Kong (1933).
+Colin Hanks's character responds by saying, "She's already filming something for R.K.O.", which in reality was the original King Kong (1933).
 Black responds, "Cooper.
 I should have known," a reference to original Kong director Merian C. Cooper.

 In the Broadway show, where Kong is the unwilling star, the "native dancers" are dressed in the same costumes as the Skull Island natives in the original 1933 King Kong (1933).
 (The men wear furry gorilla costumes, and the women wear grass skirts and coconut brassieres.)
-The theater orchestra (led by composer 'Howard Shore (I)') plays sections from Max Steiner's score from the original film.
+The theater orchestra (led by composer Howard Shore) plays sections from Max Steiner's score from the original film.
 During the "native dance" number, the orchestra plays the music from Steiner's score that is heard in the original film during the Skull Island natives' sacrifice dance.
 When the fake "Ann Darrow" (played by Julia Walshaw, Naomi Watts's stand-in) appears on stage before Kong, the theater orchestra plays the music from Steiner's score that is heard in the original film when Kong first appears before Fay Wray.